GSMA LA Working Group Meetings

-GSMA Latin America has four Operator-led Working Groups that provide GSMA regional members the opportunity to get engaged in GSMA activities and programmes, exchange information, provide training, network as well as establishing regional industry positions.
+GSMA Latin America’s Operator-led Working Groups provide GSMA regional members the opportunity to get engaged in GSMA activities and programmes, exchange information, provide training, network as well as establishing regional industry positions.

 Interested in participating?
-We strongly encourage Latin American operator members interested in participating in the Working Groups sessions to get engaged with each coordinator and stay tuned for the various Working Group meetings held throughout the year.
+We strongly encourage Latin American operator members interested in participating in the Working Groups sessions engage with each coordinator and stay tuned for the various Working Group meetings held throughout the year.

 Wholesale Agreements and Solutions LATAM Group (WASL)

 This group brings together the entire community engaged in the international business of our members – wholesale market and roaming and value added services – to discuss the best technical and commercial practices and promote the growth of these services in Latin America.
-It is a vital space for connecting mobile operators in the region with platform and solution providers.
-WASL works with other GSMA groups worldwide, such as the Interoperability Data specifications and Settlement Group (IDSG), Transferred Account Data.
+WASL also brings to the region the latest developments from the global WAS group and works with other GSMA groups worldwide, such as the Interoperability Data specifications and Settlement Group (IDSG) and Transferred Account Data (TAP).

 Regulatory Working Group (REGU)

-This group is focused on the debate and analysis on regulatory issues and events that are of relevance in Latin America such as regulatory modernisation, spectrum for mobile broadband, number portability, IoT from a regulatory perspective, infrastructure economics, and others.
-In addition, it has the objectives of promoting social responsibility among its members, representing them before other international organizations, inter-governmental and industry.
-The group is an important source of learning and information sharing for mobile operators resulting in best practices and better services to society.
+This group is focused on the debate and analysis on regulatory issues and events that are of relevance in Latin America such as regulatory reforms, infrastructure deployment barriers, security and personal data, spectrum policy and roadmaps, 5G and the future of communications, and others.
+In addition, it promotes the dialogue with international organizations, inter-governmental and wider ecosystem players.
+The group is an important source of learning and information sharing for mobile.

 Technical & Terminals Working Group (TECT)